solipsis-project/mizu-documentation/index.md

+---
+title: "Mizu"
+keywords: landingpage
+permalink: index.html
+summary: A brief introduction to the Mizu platform.
+---

 NOTE: Mizu is unreleased software.
 These tutorials are an informal specification of how Mizu *should* function, not a description of currently implemented behavior.

 If you want to get involved with Mizu, [check out the project on GitHub](https://github.com/users/solipsis-project/projects/1/views/1), or look at [the code](https://github.com/solipsis-project/mizu), or drop me an email at the.solipsis.project@gmail.com